netxms/netxms-doc/admin/user-management.rst

    Certificate mapping method: "Common name"

-   Certificate mapping data: if no mapping data set, then linking certificate CN = user name, otherwise CN = mapping data
+   Certificate mapping data: if no mapping data is set, then the linking certificate CN = user name, otherwise CN = mapping data

 CAS authentication
 ------------------

-Central Authentication Service (CAS) single sign-on is supported in web interface only.
+Central Authentication Service (CAS) single sign-on is supported in the web interface only.
 The following server configuration parameters control CAS
 operation: CAS.AllowedProxies, CAS.Host, CAS.Port, CAS.Service,
 CAS.TrustedCACert, CAS.ValidateURL.
 See :ref:`server_configuration_parameters`
-for the expanation of mentioned parameter meaning.
+for the expanation of the meaning of the mentioned parameters.

-Changes to these configuration variables becomes effective immediately and does not require |product_name| server restart.
+Changes to these configuration variables become effective immediately and do not require a |product_name| server restart.

 Two-factor authentication
 -------------------------

-In addition to above authentication methods, two-factor authentication using `TOTP <https://en.wikipedia.org/wiki/Time-based_one-time_password>`_ or via notification channel can be set up.
+In addition to the above authentication methods, two-factor authentication using `TOTP <https://en.wikipedia.org/wiki/Time-based_one-time_password>`_ or via a notification channel can be set up.

 TOTP configuration is done in two places - in system-wide :guilabel:`Two-factor authentication methods` and in properties of specific users.

-First of all it's necessary to configure a method in :guilabel:`Two-factor authentication methods`.
-For TOTP select driver name :guilabel:`TOTP`, no driver configuration is necessary.
-For notification channel select driver name :guilabel:`Message` and in driver configuration the name of notification channel should be specified, e.g.:
+First of all it is necessary to configure a method in :guilabel:`Two-factor authentication methods`.
+For TOTP, select the driver name :guilabel:`TOTP`.
+No driver configuration is necessary.
+For using a notification channel, select the driver name :guilabel:`Message` and in driver configuration the name of notification channel should be specified, e.g.: